About Junior Chef Academy

 -

-The Junior Chef Academy is hosted at Paramount Englewood: 3029 E Washington St, Indianapolis, IN 46201.
+The Original Junior Chef Academy is hosted at its sponsor site: Paramount Englewood: 3029 E Washington St, Indianapolis, IN 46201.
+Other locations operate on their sponsored sites.

 -

-JCA is a 17-week program with a 10-week basic skills program starting every March.
-Then a four-week summer session starts every June and a three-week fall session starts in early September.
+Depending on the program type and time of year, JCA can be a 1- or 2-week intensive (every day) or a 17-week program.
+The competition cohort is a 10-week basic skills program starting every March.
+Then a four-week summer session starts every June, and a three-week fall session starts in early September.

 -

-JCA is open to students ages 12-15 (age at the start of program).
+JCA is open to students ages 12-16 (age at the start of the program).

 -

 JCA students are selected through an interview process.
-The number of selected students varies depending on available chef instructors.
+The number of selected students varies depending on the number of available chef instructors and the sponsor site capacity.

 -